 and is measured as feet above or below mean sea level.

 The maximum contaminant level (MCL) is the highest level of a contaminant allowed in drinking water set and enforced by the federal Environmental Protection Agency and the State Water Board.
 The MCL is set based on the best available treatment technology and cost considerations, therefore, the public health goal (PHG) may be lower than the formal regulatory and enforceable MCL standards (EPA 2019

 A maximum contaminant level (MCL) violation is issued when water from a community water system violates a Safe Drinking Water Act drinking water quality standard.

 Median household income (MHI) values in this tool are the estimated 5-Year Average from the American Community Survey of the US Census (ACS).
-The Demographic layers (Census Tract, Block Group and Place) feature the period 2017-2021 5-year estimated MHI, and the Community Water System interactive layer includes demographics from the 2012-2016 ACS (More Info).
+The Demographic layers (Census Tract, Block Group and Place) and the Public and State Small Water System interactive layer feature the period 2017-2021 5-year estimated MHI (more info

 Micrograms (µg) per liter is a standard measurement used to measure how many micrograms of a contaminant are present in one liter of water: 1 µg is 0.001 milligrams.